-- When required by law. - get this information. - For health oversight activities.
+- When required by law. - For public health activities.
+This may be to prevent disease outbreaks. - In cases of abuse, neglect, or domestic violence.
+Neighborhood may only share with people who are allowed by law to get this information. - For health oversight activities.
 This may be for things like audits or fraud and abuse investigations. - For court and administrative proceedings.
-To answer a court order or a subpoena. - · For law enforcement purposes.
-To help find a missing person or report a crime. - · To give information on decedents.
+To answer a court order or a subpoena. - For law enforcement purposes.
+To help find a missing person or report a crime. - To give information on decedents.
 PHI may be shared with medical examiners.
 This may be to identify a deceased person, find out the cause of death, or as allowed by law.
 Your PHI may also be shared with funeral directors. - For organ, eye or tissue donation.
-To help an organ collection agency with organ transplant. - as allowed by law. - For health and safety.
+To help an organ collection agency with organ transplant. - For research.
+To study a disease, as allowed by law. - For health and safety.
 To prevent danger to public health or safety in an emergency.